finnhodgkin/learn-phoenix-todo-example/README.md

 ### Authenticate the session for every request

-Although the session is saved for logged in users, no check is being made against previously registerered users in the database (so no actual authentication as of yet).
+Although the session is saved for logged in users, no check is made against previously registerered users in the database (so no actual authentication as of yet).

-To fix this we'll add a module plug to the router.
+To fix this you'll need to add a module plug to the router.
 Plugs are pretty central to Phoenix -
 [hop over to the docs to find out more](https://hexdocs.pm/phoenix/plug.html).

 Add the about-to-be-created plug to the `:browser` pipeline in the router.
 This